Interpretable Machine Learning - Fairness, Accountability and Transparency in ML systems

 Basic familiarity with machine learning concepts.

-The demo deck is currently being prepared.
-The repository can be found here: https://github.com/sayakpaul/Benchmarking-and-MLI-experiments-on-the-Adult-dataset
+Demo deck is available here (not yet complete, though).
+A demo repository can be found here: https://github.com/sayakpaul/Benchmarking-and-MLI-experiments-on-the-Adult-dataset

 Outline of the talk: